-From August 15 through October 24, 2013 school districts administered the kindergarten assessment statewide.
-Data from the assessments were due to the Oregon Department of Education by November 1, 2013.
-ODE convened a panel of stakeholders in November 2013 to elicit recommendations from the field prior to finalizing and releasing Kindergarten Assessment data and reports.
-The panel consisted of teachers of kindergarten- grade 3 teachers, early educators, administrators and researchers that reflected a range of perspective and areas of expertise.
-Panelists reviewed five prototype reports, including aggregate score reports at the school, district and state levels, classroom roster reports and regional Early Learning Hub reports.
-They discussed the data and results and provided feedback on report presentations, score interpretation, assessment data uses, and messaging.
-An independent evaluator reviewed training and workshop materials, assessment results and computations, report templates, and presentations.
-The evaluator also summarized key panel recommendations, analyzed and reported panelist's evaluation of the workshop and documented validity.
+In November 2013, ODE convened a panel of kindergarten- grade 3 teachers, early educators, administrators and researchers to review prototype Kindergarten Assessment reports and provide feedback on score interpretation, assessment data uses, and messaging.
+An independent evaluator reviewed training and workshop materials, assessment results, report templates, and summarized key panel recommendations.
 The panel's recommendations, along with those of Oregon's Education Leadership, informed a reporting timeline that included the release of Student Roster and School Summary Reports to districts and the public release of school and district data in January 2014.
-Reports broken out by Early Learning Hubs were released in February 2014
+Reports broken out by Early Learning Hubs were released in February 2014.